yuvaramsingh94/model-predictive-control/README.md

 #### Model Predictive Control with Latency

-after going through various notes , previous student works , i found out that the actuation is based on the previous state . the latency of 100 milliseconds makes this actuation of no use because the current state is different from the measured state .
+after going through various notes , previous student works , i found out that the actuation is based on the previous state . the latency of 100 milliseconds makes this actuation of no use because the current state is different from the measured state . i have add modifications to the state

+if (t > 1) {
+        a = vars[a_start + t - 2];
+        delta = vars[delta_start + t - 2];
+      }